 Do not use Flagyl if any of the above apply to you.
 If you are not sure, talk to your doctor or pharmacist before using Flagyl.

-Take special care with Flagyl and check with your doctor or pharmacist before using your medicine if:
+Talk to your doctor or pharmacist before using Flagyl if:

 If you are affected by Cockayne syndrome, your doctor should also monitor your liver function frequently while you are being treated with Flagyl and afterwards.

 Serious skin reactions including Stevens-Johnson Syndrome (SJS), toxic epidermal necrolysis (TEN), acute generalised exanthematous pustulosis (AGEP) have been reported with the use of Flagyl.

 The highest risk for occurrence of serious skin reactions is within one week, typically, within 48 hours after start of treatment.
 If you develop a serious rash or another of these skin symptoms, stop taking Flagyl and contact your doctor or seek medical attention immediately.

 Tell your doctor immediately and stop taking Flagyl if you develop:

 Other medicines and Flagyl

 Tell your doctor or pharmacist if you are taking,have recently taken or might take any other medicines.
 This includes medicines you buy without a prescription, including herbal medicines.
 This is because Flagyl can affect the way some other medicines work.
 Also some medicines can affect the way Flagyl works.

 In particular, tell your doctor if you are taking any of the following medicines: